microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identitycontainer-list-b2xuserflows.md

 ## Optional query parameters

-You can use `$expand` to expand specific user flow properties that are not expanded by default.
+You can use `$expand` to expand specific user flow properties that aren't expanded by default.
 For more information, see [OData query parameters](/graph/query-parameters).

 ## Request headers